-Upon completion, the Calcasieu Parish Office of Juvenile Justice Services facility will serve 38 youth offenders across five housing pods as well as Juvenile Services offices and operations.
+The Calcasieu Parish Office of Juvenile Justice Services facility serves 38 youth offenders across five housing pods as well as Juvenile Services offices and operations.

-The facility will be securely organized around a large interior courtyard, ensuring that natural light reaches all housing areas and offices and providing a secure perimeter.
-A centralized control room will negate the need for exterior fencing, making the campus feel less like a detention complex and offering a more holistic approach to security and supervision.
+The facility is securely organized around a large interior courtyard, ensuring that natural light reaches all housing areas and offices and providing a secure perimeter.
+A centralized control room negates the need for exterior fencing, making the campus feel less like a detention complex and offering a more holistic approach to security and supervision.